AstroKriel/Kriel2026_ssd_nl/README.md

 # Paper Analysis Pipeline

-This repository contains the analysis scripts, simulation inputs, summary datasets, and final figures that support the published [paper](#paper).
+This repository contains the analysis scripts, simulation inputs, summary datasets, and final figures that support the following published paper.

----

-## Paper

 | | |
 |---|---|